George C. Tyler: Liebler & Company

 Tyler joined up with investor Theodore A. Liebler (1852-1941) to found Liebler & Company in 1898.
 They signed actress Viola Allen, who urged them to back a play by British author Hall Caine, titled The Christian.
 The Christian proved a huge success, enabling Liebler & Company to take a chance on Children of the Ghetto by Israel Zangwill.
 A ground-breaking stage work on Jewish life, it lost money, but Zangwill's next play for them more than made up for it.
 Tyler discovery Eleanor Robson starred in Merely Mary Ann, a huge hit on Broadway.
 Less well-received in Manhattan, but wildly popular elsewhere, was the Liebler production of Mrs. Wiggs of the Cabbage Patch.
 With Sag Harbor by James A. Herne, and Raffles, the Amateur Cracksman starring Kyrle Bellew, they propelled Liebler & Company to financial success by 1905.
 (Note: When Tyler signed Bellew to a contract for Raffles, he presented the performer with a gold watch containing the following inscription: "God bless Kyrle Bellew and make him a good actor, for George Tyler's sake.
 Amen.")

 Though the company didn't bear his name, it was Tyler who managed the talent and productions.
 Liebler was strictly on the financial side of the partnership, and was never mentioned in newspaper reviews nor later in performer memoirs.
 Tyler travelled to Europe and North Africa each year, searching for new plays and unknown (to North America) talent.
-Tyler arranged the first American tours of Mrs. Patrick Campbell, Gabrielle Réjane, Eleonora Duse, W. B. Yeats and the Abbey Players of Dublin, (Note: In America at this time they were known as the Irish Players.) whose American debut of The Playboy of the Western World provoked controversy among Irish-American theater audiences.
+Tyler arranged American tours by Mrs. Patrick Campbell, Gabrielle Réjane, Eleonora Duse, W. B. Yeats and the Abbey Players of Dublin, (Note: In America at this time they were known as the Irish Players.) whose American debut of The Playboy of the Western World provoked controversy among Irish-American theater audiences.
 For 1910, he brought over from French North Africa fifty Arab, Berber, and French colonial inhabitants to lend authenticity to The Garden of Allah.
 Tyler and George Arliss came up with the idea that the latter should portray Benjamin Disraeli, and it was Tyler who later produced Louis N. Parker's Disraeli.

 Liebler & Company also produced American plays as well, such as The Squaw Man with William Faversham, Salomy Jane by Paul Armstrong, The Man from Home by Booth Tarkington, and Alias Jimmy Valentine from a story by O. Henry.
 Liebler & Company's last big success was the spectacle Joseph and His Brethren in 1913.
 The following year, they attempted to mount an extravagant production, The Garden of Paradise by Edward Sheldon, but misjudged the economic situation arising from the start of World War I and the loss of revenue by their road companies to cinemas.
 Liebler & Company was placed into involuntary receivership on December 4, 1914.